Canon 1100D vs Nikon D7200

 |Nikon D500« »||Y||stereo||mono||Y||Y||mini||3.0||Y||Y||Y||Nikon D500|

 It is notable that the D7200 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1100D does not offer wifi capability.

 Both the 1100D and the D7200 have been discontinued, but can regularly be found used on eBay.
 The 1100D was replaced by the Canon 1200D, while the D7200 was followed by the Nikon D7500.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 1100D vs Nikon D7200

 So how do things add up?
 Is there a clear favorite between the Canon 1100D and the Nikon D7200?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.